Police accountability: Body cameras

-Before body cameras, supervision of police officers were handled much differently by their department.
-According to the United States Department of Justice, with the amount of officers on the field, supervision over each individual cop was a difficult task.
+Before body cameras, supervision of police officers was handled much differently by their department.
+According to the United States Department of Justice, with the number of officers in the field, supervision over each individual officer was a difficult task.
 The Department of Justice noted that most officials worked alone and that depending on their location, along with the time of their shift, direct oversight was not realistic.
-Therefore, most accounts of each dispute with an officer was left up to either filling out documentation, or first hand oral reports.
-The United States Department of Justice also stated that most that supervisors on the force were mostly used for encouraging their fellow officers to make the right decisions on the job to avoid any ill-advised decisions.
+Therefore, most accounts of each dispute with an officer was left up to either filling out documentation, or first-hand oral reports.
+The United States Department of Justice also stated that most supervisors on the force were mostly used for encouraging their fellow officers to make the right decisions on the job to avoid any ill-advised decisions.

 In 2016 further research was completed by Rasmussen University, and in the data that was collected by the University showed many concerns from multiple local police departments were voiced.
 One of the concerns was centered around the storage of all of the daily footage shot on the aforementioned cameras.
 Stating that many officers were worried that storing and/or managing evidence will become much more complex in later years with all of the video that is collected.

 In a 2016 study conducted by the Bureau of Justice Statistics, data presented from multiple different sheriff offices and police departments that there was a 78% increase on the quality of admissible evidence, meanwhile civilian complaints dropped 81%.
 As far as the safety of police officers, it improved 82% within those specific departments chosen for the study.
 The Bureau of Justice Statistics showed that there was approximately 36% of departments felt that the body worn cameras were an invasion of privacy, along with 26% of sheriff offices according to data received from 2016.
 Nonetheless according to Rasmussen University, by the end of 2016 the majority of Police and Sheriff Departments were overall in favor of the use of body worn cameras on officers.